2729400n/2729400/README.md

 # About Me

-Hi there I am Thanks for checking out my page I am a college student with a nack for Programming and systems development
+Hi there Thanks for checking out my page I am a college student with a nack for Programming and systems development

 # My goals.